denkhaus/better-auth-starter/README.md

 # Zexa Auth Starter

 A modern, production-ready Next.js boilerplate with comprehensive authentication, admin dashboard, and user management features.
-Built by Zexa for rapid application development.
+This enhanced version builds upon the robust foundation provided by Zexa, incorporating several new features for an even more powerful and flexible development experience.

-## ✨ Features
+## ✨ Key Features & Enhancements

 ### 🔐 Authentication
 - **Email & Password Authentication** with email verification